AbsaOSS/hyperdrive-trigger/README.md

 - Without tests: `mvn clean package -DskipTests`
 - With unit tests: `mvn clean package`

+## Liquibase
+The liquibase maven plugin may be used to issue liquibase commands.
+To use it, copy `/etc/liquibase/liquibase-maven-plugin.properties.template` to `/etc/liquibase/liquibase-maven-plugin.properties` and modify it as needed.

+Then, the liquibase maven plugin can be executed, e.g.
+`mvn liquibase:status`

 # User Interface
 - **Workflows**: Overview of all workflows.
 ![](/docs/img/all_workflows.png)